sacylkowski/tech-blog/README.md

 # tech-blog

  ## Description
   This application is a tech blog.
-Users can make posts and comments.
+Users are required to login in to be able to comment on posts and to create posts.

   ## Installation
   To install required dependecies, use: